-The Belle II detector is a multi-purpose spectrometer surrounding the interaction point and ensuring hermetic coverage of more than 90% of the solid angle.
-It consists of a tracking system composed of a vertex detector, with two layers of pixels and four layers of double-sided silicon strips sensors, and a small-cells helium-based central drift chamber (CDC); a particle identification system and an electromagnetic calorimeter (ECL) for electron and photons reconstruction are also inside the 1.5 T superconducting magnet.
+The Belle II detector is a multi-purpose spectrometer surrounding the interaction point and ensuring hermetic coverage on more than 90% of the solid angle.
+It consists of a tracking system composed by a vertex detector, with two layers of pixels (PXD) and four layers of double-sided silicon strips sensors (SVD), and a small-cells helium-based Central Drift Chamber (CDC); a particle identification system and an electromagnetic calorimeter (ECL) for electron and photons reconstruction are also inside the the 1.5 T superconducting magnet.
 The outermost sub-system consists of a dedicated muon and K_L^0 detector (KLM).
 The details of the Belle II detector can be found elsewhere [1].
-Belle II ensures a very high reconstruction efficiency for neutral particles and excellent resolutions despite the harsh beam background environment, which are crucial when dealing with recoiling system and missing-energy final states.
+Belle II ensures a very high reconstruction efficiency for neutral particles and excellent resolutions despite the harsher beam background environment, which are crucial when dealing with recoiling system and missing-energy final states.